Raghavendra-vaidya/TestAutomationFramework-selenium/README.md

 # TestAutomationFramework-selenium

-Revisit the methods for from GetData from xlsx files
+Revisit the methods : GetData from xlsx files